liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 ## Summary

 We have explored many of the portlets in Liferay's collaboration suite.
-You have seen how you can configure all of the portlets in a similar fashion using a unified user interface.
-After this, we went over all of the portlets in succession.

 The Blogs and Blogs Aggregation portlets can be used to manage shared blogs or blogs belonging to a group of people at once.
 These portlets have all the features you would want in a blog, including rich text editing, links to news aggregators, tags, RSS feeds, and more.

 The Calendar portlet likewise can be used to manage a shared calendar or a group calendar.
 It includes features for events, event notification, repeatable